-In order to run the interface at a specific version, both output AND the input devices have to have the same version.
+To run the interface at a specific version, both the output AND the input devices must have the same version.

 Monitors can have multiple HDMI input ports.
-These can be used to connect multiple devices such as PC in one HDMI port, while a gaming console in the other.
+These can connect numerous devices, such as a PC in one HDMI port and a gaming console in the other.

-You can check the version of the HDMI port on a monitor through the specsheets as well.
+You can also check the version of the HDMI port on a monitor through the spec sheets.

 You can see that this monitor features a total of 4 x HDMI ports.
 2 of them correspond to HDMI 2.0 while the other two conform to HDMI 2.1 version.

 Also Read: What is the Best HDMI Port for Gaming?

 Checking HDMI Port Version on Televisions – Input HDMI Ports

 TVs also feature multiple HDMI input ports.
 The simplest way to check the version of HDMI ports on a TV is also through its spec sheet.

 The spec sheet often tells you exactly what version the HDMI ports conform to.
 The following image shows the spec sheet for Sony Bravia A90J, and we can see that this TV has HDMI 2.1 ports, which makes sense because it can do 4K @ 120Hz.